-Like the Amazon Blink, this security camera is weather-resistant, so you can use it around the home or in the garden – as long as it’s within Wi-Fi range.
-This offers incredible flexibility and is one that is likely to save you time and money in the long run because it's also battery-operated.
+Like the Amazon Blink, this security camera is weather-resistant, so you can use it around the home or in the garden – as long as it's within Wi-Fi range.
+This offers incredible flexibility and is likely to save you time and money in the long run because it's also battery-operated.

-Roughly the size of a coffee mug, the Ezviz C3A will take just a few minutes to set up (depending on whether or not you can agree where to put it!) and connect it to the app.
+Roughly the size of a coffee mug, the Ezviz C3A will take just a few minutes to set up (depending on whether or not you can agree on where to put it!) and connect to the app.
 After that, a quick and easy registration is all you'll need before you can start using your new security camera.

 Real Homes rating 4.5 out of 5 stars | read our full review of the Ezviz C3A Security Camera

-The Arlo Pro 2 from Netgear is at the more premium end of the scale but is an all-singing, all-dancing security system, so it could be a worthwhile investment.
+The Arlo Pro 2 from Netgear is at the more premium end of the scale but is an all-singing, all-dancing security system so it could be a worthwhile investment.

-The Arlo Pro 2 is a relatively compact system that you can set up using your laptop or the app.
-Follow the step-by-step process, starting with getting the hub online and then following suit with the cameras.
+The Arlo Pro 2 is a relatively compact system you can set up using your laptop or the app.
+Follow the step-by-step process, starting with getting the hub online and following suit with the cameras.

 Once set up, you'll be able to see the live feed all through the app.